Smoked Pulled Pork

 If you’ve ever wondered where the “smoke” part of this blog’s name comes from, it’s from this style of cooking!
 Cooking outside, over a live fire is easily one of my absolute favourite ways to cook & it doesn’t get much better than this smoked pulled pork.
 For more barbecue recipes, like pulled lamb & grilled chicken, take a look at our main course recipe collection!

-Ingredients To Make The Best Pulled Pork
+Ingredients For Smoked Pulled Pork

-- The Pork – For the best pulled pork, use a bone-in pork shoulder (also known as a Boston Butt).
+- Pork Shoulder – For the best pulled pork, use a bone-in pork shoulder (also known as a Boston Butt).
 This cut has the ideal amount of fat & connective tissue which will break down during the low & slow cook, giving you tender fall apart pork.

 Leaving the bone in adds more flavour to the meat & also acts as a doneness indicator.
 It should slide out cleanly if your pork has been cooked for long enough.
 For this recipe, we’re using a 2.5 kg joint, which will make around 8 generous portions. - Slather – A slather helps the rub stick to the meat and promotes better bark formation.
 French’s yellow mustard is a popular choice, but you can also use a neutral oil or even water instead as the slather doesn’t impart much flavour.